 Do you want to utilize it just for the death benefit?
 Or do you want to access the cash value?

-If this is your plan, you should know that most policies don’t possess convenient benefits after the first year.
+- Accessing the cash value after ten years – If this is your plan, you should know that most policies don’t possess convenient benefits after the first year.
 Most have a higher cash value and lower death benefit during that first year.

-Utilizing an overfunded life insurance policy for retirement income is best done if you plan on accessing the cash value early in the policy.
+- Accessing the cash value for retirement – Utilizing an overfunded life insurance policy for retirement income is best done if you plan on accessing the cash value early in the policy.
 However, if you don’t require the cash value immediately or if you’re 50-60 years old, we’d recommend choosing a traditional limited pay style policy.

 There are two main reasons why policyholders overfund their life insurance.

 Policyholders like business owners and CEOs, with high net worth, utilize overfunded life insurance to accumulate retirement funds.
 In most cases, they either don’t qualify for a Roth IRA, have surpassed their 401k or delayed retirement planning.

 Overfunding your life insurance and building up the cash value is an excellent way to establish a savings account.
 This way, your assets will be protected from the market and income taxes while you can still utilize the living benefits.

 Advantages of overfunded life insurance